KA103 Programme Countries | Belgium, France, Germany, Slovenia

 Who can take part?

-Teaching staff of the Italian member universities who have taught in the VIU Globalization Program.
+Teaching staff of the Italian member universities who have taught in the VIU Globalization Program or in the VIU Intensive Graduate Activities (PhD Academies, Graduate Seminars or Summer/Winter Schools).

 The member of teaching staff may be full professor, associate professor, short-term contract professor, researcher, research fellow, and must be in employment at the member university during the proposed period of staff mobility for teaching.